 The aim of this project is to reach as many different groups and communities as possible.
 If more than one application seeks to work with the same group of people in the same area, then preference will be given to the group considered to have proposed the project which will deliver the best quality results.

-The deadline for the first round of applications is Friday 31st May 2019 at 5pm.
+The deadline for the second round of applications is Friday 20th September 2019 at 5pm.

 Local community groups will be able to apply for £250 – £500 to support their own project to meet the health and wellbeing needs within a specific area.
 Organisations can apply for more than one grant if they have access to a number of different community groups.
 The key focus is for local community groups to have an ownership of the opportunity.

 This funding is for the Wharfedale area only (Ilkley, Silsden, Burley in Wharfedale & Addingham).